 All buildings shall provide detailed design along all elevations (e.g., front, rear and sides).
-Detailed design requires use of at least five of the following architectural features on all front and street side elevations and at least three of the following architectural features on all interior and rear yard elevations unless there is a 0-foot interior side or rear setback for the site and adjacent site, spaced a minimum of one feature every 30 lineal feet of horizontal wall.
+Detailed design requires the use of the following at least five of the following architectural features on all front and street side elevations and at least three of the following architectural features on all interior and rear yard elevations unless there is a 0-foot interior side or rear setback for the site and adjacent site, spaced a minimum of one feature every 30 lineal feet of horizontal wall.